chanjungkim/simpleSNS/Node.js/README.md

 # introduction

 `app.js` - The main file for its server.
+It's the highest file among all the file.
+It contains `modules`, `db.js`, `routers`.

 `bin/www` or `bin/simpleSNS` - A file for execution.
+You can run the server by `pm2 start bin/simpleSNS` and then you can see the list of running applications with `pm2 list` and you will see `simpleSNS` in the list.

 `db.js` - Database setting file.
+It contains database account(id, password), database name, etc.

 `packing.json` - The description of the app.
 It also contains the information of modules.
 You can install the described modules with a command `npm install`.
+So, when you push node.js project, you can exclude `node_modules` because `package.json` knows what to install.
+It will make your repository less heavier. `package.json` also can contain about app information such as app name, version, script for execute some commands.

 `routes` - For `routers`.
+The backend developer mostly work on this folder.
+You write your business logic here.

 `view` - For a web app.
+You don't need this part if you are a mobile app developer.

-`public` - For static web page.
+`public` - For static web page such as image files or html.

 `routes/member.js`